 You’ve got no choice, you need to clean it, but you perish the thought of being up to your elbows scrubbing away the grime.
 I mean there should be a law against this kind of cleaning, right?

-If you tend to keep a clean oven and it isn’t too dirty, you can clean it really quickly, by using a cloth and warm, soapy, water.
+If you tend to keep a clean oven, whether full size or a mini oven, and it isn’t too dirty, you can clean it really quickly by using a cloth and warm, soapy, water.
 Wipe over the inside, removing any loose food.
 Take out the trays and soak them in the soapy water in the sink.
 Wipe the inside of the oven again and then soak your cloth.

 Finally, clean your oven door by again using warm, soapy, water, and then dry with kitchen roll.
 Dry in a circular motion to avoid streaks.

 TOP TIP: Every time you use your oven, give it a quick wipe down with a damp cloth and warm, soapy water as this will prevent a build-up of grease and grime.
 This will obviously make the oven deep-clean much less tedious, in fact, it will become a lot easier.

 There are some common household hacks that can mean an easier clean for your oven, with minimal effort.
 Sometimes, it’s the thought of cleaning the oven that actually holds us back, rather than the difficulty.
 Having a plan and knowing in your mind that you are using an easy method, can motivate you to complete the clean rather leaving it until later.

 Making a Bicarbonate of Soda paste by mixing with water, is great to remove the stubborn stains so just paste it on.
 You should then put some white vinegar into a spray bottle and spray the paste.
 Watch as the paste reacts by frothing up.
 Leave this to work its magic for an hour or so before wiping clean and rinsing.
 The reaction does most of the demanding work for you, but there are occasions when you may need to use some of that elbow grease.
 However, this is minimal!